jjblum/INTCATCH-BoatUserManual-HTML/troubleshooting.rst

 #. :ref:`Reinstall the app<install_tablet_app>`.
 #.
 Re-cache the tiles.

-An issue [WILL BE] logged with MapBox to address this bug.
+An issue has been logged with MapBox to address this bug: https://github.com/mapbox/mapbox-gl-native/issues/11996.

 :ref:`Top of this page <troubleshooting>`